ryanongra/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

-### Finding a member : `find`
+### Finding a person : `find`

-Finds the members whose details contain any of the given keywords and shows the filtered list of members in the IG.
+Finds the persons whose details contain any of the given keywords and shows the filtered list of persons in the IG.
 These include their name, mobile number, telegram handle and email.

 Format: `find KEYWORD [MORE_KEYWORDS]`